Appdynamics/cloud-connection-templates/README.md

 TODO:
 create resources
-REDIRECT to console with input parameters check DD example create a page with sumo-like button that creates stack test on 2 linked accounts
+REDIRECT to console with input parameters create a page with a button that creates stack test on 2 linked accounts s3 bucket policy?

 validate templates api?
 assume root? that should not be a case